ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 - MUST be used for disallowed transfers to non-ERC1155TokenReceiver contracts or those that reject a transfer. (eg. returning an invalid response in `onERC1155Received`).
 - MUST NOT be used for approval operations.

-#### `ERC1155InsufficientBalance(address sender, uint256 balance, uint256 needed, uint256 id)`
+#### `ERC1155InsufficientApproval(address operator, uint256 id)`

-Indicates an error related to the current `balance` of a sender in a transfer.
+Indicates a failure with the `operator`'s approval in a transfer.

 ##### Parameters

-- `address sender`: The address of whose tokens are transferred from.
+- `address operator`: The address of who's transferring a token.
-- `uint256 balance`: The current amount of token the sender has.
-- `uint256 needed`: The amount of token the sender needs to perform the operation.
+- `uint256 id`: The token to be transferred.
-- `uint256 id`: The id of the token.

-Used when the cause of failure is the balance of a sender.
+Used when the cause of failure is the operator's approval.

-- MUST be used when `balance` is less than `needed` for an `id`.
+- MUST be used when operator `isApprovedForAll(owner, operator, id)` is false.
-- MUST NOT be used if `balance` is equal or greater than `needed` for an `id`.

 #### `ERC1155InvalidApprover(address approver)`